 When it comes to drinking a daily workout shake, everyone seems to have a different opinion.
 Before asking ‘when’, your first question should be ‘what’.
 Depending on your answer, you’ll know the scientifically-based best times to supplement.

 If you want to drink pre-workout, think essential amino acids.
 One study suggests that consuming an essential amino acid-carbohydrate supplement immediately before resistance training improves protein synthesis for up to two hours post exercise.
 Another study examining the same pre-workout consumption administered the supplement 1 hour before exercise, and found no increase in post muscle protein synthesis.
 This study shows that timing can be everything.

 Before buying just any supplement mix, check your nutrition panel.
 Study each ingredient to make sure there is science to back up, why you should ingest it.
 Avoid mystery blends!
 Be careful taking supplements with extra stimulants that your body doesn’t need.
 This can possibly lead to vomiting, high blood pressure, and kidney damage.

 If you plan on a short, heavy exercise, add carbs to your pre-workout supplements.
 Why?
 During short and intense sessions carbohydrates can serve as the main fuel for your muscles.

-Study after study suggest the importance of your post workout supplementation for protein synthesis.
+A study suggest the importance of your post-workout supplementation for protein synthesis.
 Protein consumption after exercise is especially important if you are looking to build mass.
 One study found protein ingestion after workouts especially important for muscle hypertrophy.
 Building lean muscle mass often coincides with decreasing body fat composition, as demonstrated in a study of protein consumption in collegiate female athletes.